Best Patio Covers for Heavy Snow: What Actually Works in the Okanagan

 - Age and material degradation: Wood rots.
 Fasteners loosen.
 What passed inspection fifteen years ago might be operating at half capacity today.
 Regular checks matter.

 The common thread?
-Engineering corners got cut somewhere.
-Either the cover wasn’t designed for local conditions from the start, or installation didn’t follow specs, or maintenance got ignored.
+Corners got cut somewhere.
+Either the cover wasn’t built for local conditions from the start, or installation didn’t follow the plan, or maintenance got ignored.

 Aluminum vs Wood vs Steel: Which Material Handles Snow Best?